qinwf/jiebaR/README.md

 + 简单的自然语言统计分析功能。

 # jiebaR

-This is a package for Chinese text segmentation, Keyword Extraction and Speech Tagging with Rcpp and cppjieba. jiebaR Supports four types of segmentation mode: Maximum Probability, Hidden Markov Model, Query Segment and Mix Segment.
+This is a package for Chinese text segmentation, keyword extraction and speech tagging with Rcpp and cppjieba. `jiebaR` supports four types of segmentation modes: Maximum Probability, Hidden Markov Model, Query Segment and Mix Segment.

 ## Features

 + Support Windows, Linux,and Mac.
 + Using Rcpp Modules to load different segmentation worker at the same time.
 + Support Chinese text segmentation, keyword extraction, speech tagging and simhash computation.
-+ Custom dictionary to be included in the jiebaR default dictionary.
++ Custom dictionary path.
 + Support simplified Chinese and traditional Chinese.
 + New words Identificatioin.
 + Auto encoding detection.